johnmclain/Good-Questions-in-Machine-Learning-/Readme.md

 # Purpose for this repositary:

-I believe key details are important complementaries to good understanding of complex machine learning models.
-To connect the dots, I collect questions that come to my mind in studing the models.
+Key details are indespensible to thorough understanding of machine learning phylosophies.
+I collect questions that may impede step of thoughts and that I thought really helpful in comprehend or use the models.

 It is wellcomed to contribute this repositary with new good questions or insighted answers.